adamchpnm/HACKBURGERS/htb-x-script/8 - Club (10pm-) - Done/Go to sleep for the night invited.md

-As you remember to put your phone on charge for the night, you receive another text from Jordan.
+As you put your phone on charge for the night, you receive another text from Jordan.

 ```
 Jordan: